WebFiori/docs/database.md

 }
 ```

 The connection information is added inside the array `$dbConnections`.
 This array can have any number of connections.
-The index in the array represents connection name (`connection-00` in this example) and the value is an object of type [`ConnectionInfo`](https://webfiori.com/docs/webfiori/database/ConnectionInfo).
+The key in the array represents connection name (`connection-00` in this example) and the value is an object of type [`ConnectionInfo`](https://webfiori.com/docs/webfiori/database/ConnectionInfo).
 Note that connection name will be used later to connect to the database.

 ### Creating Database Tables

-Database tables represented by the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable).
+MySQL Database tables represented by the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable).
 Each table in the database must be represented as a sub class of this class.
 There are two ways at which the developer can create a class that represent a database table.
 One is manual way and the other one is to use command line interface.

-To create a table class manually, we have to create new class that extend the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable) and add columns to it as needed.
-Let's assume that we would like to place our database tables in the folder `app/database` with namespace `app\database`.
-We will start by creating new PHP class.
-Let's assume that we would like to create a table for keeping contacts information.
+To create a table class manually, developer have to create new class that extend the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable) and add columns to it as needed.
+Assuming that the developer would like to place database tables in the folder `app/database` with namespace `app\database`.
+Also, assuming that the developer would like to create a table for keeping contacts information.

 The [constructor](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable#__construct) of the class accepts one parameter which is the name of the table as it appears in the database.
 Let's assume that the name of the table is `contacts`.